A Sampling of the Cars in the Early 1960s

 Lancaster, California.
 Hammel, Cullinan, & Mulvey.
 170 mph top speed on fuel.

 Miami, Florida.
 Top Gas dragster of Cohen, Shapiro, Sonnenblik, and O'Brien.
 Driven by Paul Shapiro.
-Ran a blown Olds in 1963 and a blown Dodge with Orner injector in 1964-65.
+Ran a blown Olds in 1963 (when driven by Leroy Goldstein) and a blown Dodge with Orner injector in 1964-65.
 8.71 ET.

 Scrima & Bacilek

 377 c.i.
 Chevy on fuel.
 Ronnie Scrima, George Bacilek, and Roy "Goober" Tuller (driver).

 Sherman Oaks, California.
 Gas dragster.
 179.28 mph top speed.
 Wedge I ran from 1963-64 before it was destroyed during a run at Sandusky, Ohio.
 Nancy built a replacement car, Wedge II, in 1964-65, running in succession a Plymouth Hemi, a Chrysler Hemi, then a blown Olds.
 He toured the car in Australia and Italy in 1966 before returning to the States and storing it.
 Gary LeDuc, of North Hollywood, bought the car from Tony Nancy in 1969, running it through 1971 as an A/GD with an injected Buick engine and automatic transmission.